 Federal judge grants Trump's special master request to review Mar-a-Lago materials

-U.S. District Judge Aileen Cannon has granted former President Donald Trump's request for a special master to review documents seized by the FBI from Mar-a-Lago last month.
+U.S. District Judge Aileen Cannon has granted former President Donald Trump's request for a special master to review documents seized by the FBI from Mar-a-Lago last month, temporarily stopping federal prosecutors from using those documents in their investigation into obstruction and mishandling of government secrets.

 The decision was expected.
-Last weekend, the judge said she was inclined to grant Trump's request and a hearing on the matter took place last Thursday.
+Last weekend, the judge said she was inclined to grant Trump's request, and a hearing on the matter took place last Thursday.
+At that hearing, the Justice Department laid out its argument against the special master and signaled it was likely to appeal such a ruling.

+Cannon, a Trump appointee, cited in her order on Monday the need to ensure "the appearance of fairness and integrity under the extraordinary circumstances presented."

 A special master is an independent third party, typically an attorney, appointed by the judge to review materials seized in a search for anything that may be protected from investigation by attorney-client privilege, or executive privilege as Trump is claiming.